andreasweb/andreasweb/README.md

 - 📫 How to reach me: www.linkedin.com/in/andreas-weber-70a9ab1a3
 -->

-- I’m working with biomedical images and deep learning, especially in the field of histopathology.
+I’m working with biomedical images and deep learning, especially in the field of histopathology.
-- How to reach me: www.linkedin.com/in/andreas-weber-70a9ab1a3